CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 Going into this in a more exact fashion we see that the total number of games with a 0 average rating is 24361.
 We then count up the number of games with no ratings at all and how many do we find?
 24361.

+Well isn't that suspicious!
 Why are these numbers EXACTLY the same?
-This is the crux of the solution to my problem.
-Because the average rating of a game that has no ratings at all defaults to 0.
+Because the average rating of a game that has no ratings at all defaults to 0!

 That's 24361 games out of a dataset that, when we delete repeated games, has a total of 79463 games logged in it.
 That's 30% of all the games in the dataset that have this property.

-Well if there are 24361 of these things, where are they on the scatter plot you might ask?
+Well if there are 24361 of these things, where are they on the scatter plot, you might ask?
 Layered over the top of eachother at the origin, because that is how scatter plots work.
-Scatter plots show spread, not count.
-In this case 30% of our data (when looking at users rated vs. average rating) is (0, 0) and so the scatter plot puts almost a third of data at that one point in the plot.
+Scatter plots show spread, not count!
+In this case 30% of our data (when looking at users rated vs. average rating) is at exactly (0, 0) and so the scatter plot puts almost a third of data at that one point in the plot.

+And take a closer look at those scatter plots.
+Did you notice the computer's distate for making extreme predictions?
+The plot on the right doesn't reach as far up or down as the plot of the true game averages on the left.
+The computer tends to place predictions in areas where it has a lot of data, and you can see that.
+The tails are shrunk, but that healthy populated mid section in both is full of points.

+EXCEPT, despite removing all of the most extreme points, one such place still remains in the computer's predictions: the point at (0, 0).
+And that is because it is almost as well populated with information as that huge clump around '7' is!

-Given all of this, of course the number of ratings is weighted so heavily in the model!
-Based off of that one fact alone it can get a third of its predictions exactly right, but not through any insight that it sees in the data that we can't, rather through plain and simple mathematics.
-Zero is zero, great, thanks, wonderful work.
+Given all of this, then it's no question as to why the number of ratings is weighted so heavily in the model!
+Based off of that one fact alone it can get a third of its predictions exactly right.
+Check the number of ratings for a '0', if so, give the game in question an average rating of '0'.
+This isn't helpful machine learning insight.
+This is just how math works.
+All this fancy machine learning is doing is declaring that zero is indeed zero.
+Great, thanks, wonderful work.

 So, what happens when we remove all of those obvious zeroes from the dataset and train the model on what's left?
 Which column will the model most highly value now?
 Here's what the new permutation matrix looks like: